tlavette/cmpe283assignment-3/README.md

 * Collect and compile documentation.

-# Detailed Document with the all the setp followed and questions answered is included in the github repo.
+# Detailed Document with the all the steps followed and answers for questions(1-4) is included in the github repo.